-Our role as corporate lawyers is to ensure the legality of commercial transactions involving our clients, advising corporations on their legal rights and duties, including the duties and responsibilities of shareholders, directors and corporate officers.
-We are familiar with of all aspects of contract law, accounting, securities law, bankruptcy, intellectual property rights, licensing, and the laws specific to the business of our clients.
+The role of corporate lawyers is to ensure the legality of commercial transactions involving our clients, advising corporations on their legal rights and responsibilities, including the duties and responsibilities of shareholders, directors and corporate officers.
+We are familiar with of all aspects of contract law, accounting, bankruptcy, intellectual property rights, licensing, and the laws specific to the business of our clients.

 Whether negotiating the acquisition of a business or assisting a small Internet start-up company, corporate lawyers are involved in advising businesses on their numerous legal rights, responsibilities, and obligations.
 General corporate practice involves handling a wide range of legal issues for businesses.

 As corporate lawyers we also advise our clients on issues concerning trade secrets and other types of intellectual property such as patent and trademark licensing; antitrust issues; real estate; and contractual matters such as technical assistance agreements between our clients company’s and outside consultants hired to provide computer and other information technology assistance.

 New businesses are typically faced with numerous business decisions, including whether to structure the business as a corporation, a partnership, a limited liability company, a sole proprietorship, limited liability partnership, or even as a joint venture (a partnership arrangement with an established company).
 Determining the appropriate business structure requires a thorough understanding of how to raise initial capital; how to finance the business; the implications of federal and state tax requirements; and how to limit liability for the stakeholders.
-As part of determining how to structure the business, we can also assist the start-up venture with matters such as developing a business plan and analyzing different methods of financing.
+As part of determining how to structure the business, we can also assist the start-up venture with matters such as analyzing a business plan and different methods of financing.

 We can also participate in “due diligence” checks concerning the company that is to be acquired.
-This means that our staff can reviews the company finance, employment agreements, intellectual property, environmental liabilities, real estate leases, and pending litigation involving the company and then advise our client about the risks.
+This means that our staff can review the company finances, employment agreements, intellectual property, environmental liabilities, real estate leases, and pending litigation involving the company and then advise our clients about the risks.